Melissa Doi: Career

 After graduation, Doi worked in public relations.
 She later joined IQ Financial Systems, a banking software company, where she was employed as a business development manager.

 Co-workers remembered Doi as a kind and understanding manager.
-She helped one of her subordinates through a difficult pregnancy, by allowing her to work from home.
+She helped one of her subordinates through a difficult pregnancy by allowing her to work from home.
 A customer described Doi admiringly as a "take-charge woman".
 Journalist Scott Pelley said she was remembered as charismatic and attractive.

 Personal life

 Doi's passions included dancing, music and painting.
+She spoke of her own philosophy that "life is a piece of drawing paper, and you are the artist".
+Doi's life ethos was "do what makes you happy"; and friends recalled that art and dance were the things she enjoyed at her happiest.
+She turned down an invitation to attend an art and design school, but continued to paint throughout life.

-A close friend described her as "incredibly physical at just about everything that she did".
+Melissa was said to be "incredibly physical at just about everything that she did".
 At college, she had ambitions to become a professional ballerina, but she enjoyed all kinds of dancing.
 Doi was also an avid in-line skater, and was known to have purchased rollerblades for children in Throggs Neck, whom she taught to skate.
 Doi would sometimes skate more than 10 miles from her apartment to her office at the World Trade Center.

-Doi had a close relationship with her mother Evelyn, and they lived together at a condominium Doi purchased in Throggs Neck, an historically German, Irish, and Italian neighborhood in the Bronx.
+Doi had a close relationship with her mother Evelyn, and they lived together at a condominium Doi purchased in Throggs Neck, a historically German, Irish, and Italian neighborhood in the Bronx.
 Prior to moving to the Bronx, they had lived together in a predominantly Puerto Rican neighborhood in East Harlem.

 Doi was unmarried, and had no children at the time of her death.